rifaaQ/cmsc674/README.md

 - `embedding_examples` folder contains some examples of the embeddings of different sentence transformer models used for testing (the rest is stored elsewher).
 - `test_data` contains all the test data from Wikipedia, TreCovid, and NFCorpus.
 - `generate_embeddings` - creates the different embeddings to compare using some given model from Huggingface.
 - `dim_reduce` - tests dimensionlaity reduction using PCA on some embeddings to see how accuracy changes
+- `results` - contains the pkl files for all the different embeddings and settings experimented.
+- `analyssis`- contains all the analysis files for the results above.